Jim-JMCD/TestFilesMake/README.md

 * If you do not require sparse files.
 Sparse files only avalaible in TestFilesMake

 ### Dependency
-This requires a bash environment to run.
+This requires a Linux bash environment to run.
+Will run in Microsoft WSL2, TrestFilesMake will not run in MSYS2, Gitbash and Cygwin environmants
-An exceutable created from the *shc* utility always requires bash.
+An exceutable created from the *shc* utility.
 More : [Github shc](https://github.com/neurobin/shc)

 ### OPTIONS
 __File Contents__